urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-FORTRAN 77 and later, with KIND argument Fortran 2003 and later
+FORTRAN 77 , with KIND argument Fortran 2003

 ### **See Also**